rxm562/TCRA/docs/source/installation.rst

 Dependencies
 ------------

-Requirements for TSNet include Python (3.5, 3.6, or 3.7) along with several Python packages.
+Requirements for TCRA include Python (3.5, 3.6, or 3.7) along with other Python packages as listed below.

 The following Python packages are required::